-This section is intended for design of superstructure steel components.
-Those components are classified into two categories: Ductile and Essentially Elastic.
-Based on the characteristics of the bridge structure, the designer has one of three options for a seismic design strategy:
+This section shall apply to the design of superstructure steel components.
+Those components shall be classified into two categories: Ductile and Essentially Elastic.
+Based on the characteristics of the bridge structure, the designer may utilize one of three options for a seismic design strategy: